Tanveer Faiz: Biography

 Faiz attended and was educated at the Pakistan Naval Academy in 1973, and commissioned in the Navy in 1975 in the Naval Operations Branch.
 Sub-Lieutenant Faiz later joined the Submarine Service Branch, serving in the Hangor-class and Agosta 70A-class submarines throughout his career as junior officer in the Navy.

-His war appointment included his role as Cdr.
-Faiz commanded two submarines and a Guided missile destroyer as a Captain.
+His war appointment included his role as commander.
+Faiz commanded two submarines and a Guided missile destroyer as a captain.
 In addition, he also commanded the submarine squadron as part of his war assignment.

 In the 1980s–90s, he attended and graduated from the Naval War College in Lahore where he attained MSc in Defence studies and later attended and graduated from the National Defence University in Islamabad, graduated with an MS in War studies.

 In the 1990s, Captain Faiz was selected by the Ministry of Defence (MoD) to be served as the naval attaché, and was posted at the Pakistan Embassy in Beijing, China.
 Cdre Faiz also served in the Naval Intelligence, eventually becoming its director-general in the 2000s, before being appointed as ACNS (Ops) at the Navy NHQ in Islamabad.

 In 2006, Cdre.
 Faiz was promoted to two-star assignment but remained posted as ACNS (Ops) at the Navy NHQ.